0xIntuition/speedrun-examples/README.md

    ```

 3. **Environment Configuration**:
-   Create a `.env.local` file and set the following:
+   Create a `.env` file and set the following:
    ```bash
    API_KEY=YOUR_API_KEY
    PRIVATE_KEY=YOUR_PRIVATE_KEY